undress22/hello-world/README.md

 # hello-world
-This is my first repository
+This is my first repository and I hope i maintain consistency with the work